gerencianet/gn-api-sdk-ruby/docs/charge-payment.md

         birth: "1977-01-15",
         phone_number: "5144916523"
       },
-      message: "The delivery time is counted in working days, in other words not inlclude Saturdays, Sundays and holidays" }
+      message: "The delivery time is counted in working days, not include weekends and holidays" }
   }
 }